tpluscode/Nancy.Boostrapper.Experiments/README.md

 ## Why?

-I had some issues with Nancy bootstrappers, the `Registrations` class and how various DI containers conusme these registrations.
+I had some issues with Nancy bootstrappers, the `Registrations` class and how various DI containers consume these registrations.

 In this repository I'm comparing the available bootstrappers to see how the operate in different circumstances.